Bushfigure/Logistics_Regression/README.md

 * Gender's Influence on Survival:

 The Sex column shows a clear trend where women were more likely to survive compared to men.
 This reflects the "women and children first" policy during the Titanic evacuation.
-For machine learning purposes, you likely converted the Sex column into binary values (e.g., male = 1, female = 0).
+For machine learning purposes, converted the Sex column into binary values (e.g., male = 1, female = 0).

 * Class Impact (Pclass):